Ehanlion/mist_obsidian/1. The Green Order/NPCs/Elder Thistleton.md

 # Character Locations:
 - Since [[The Green Order]] is located in the North-East forests, (refer to [[Regional Description for North-East Forests]]), specifically [[The Twilight Woods]], this is where Thistleton spends most of his time.
 -  He is a tentative librarian at the [[Library of the Willow Collective]] and as such spends his time there.
 If asked, he searches for ways to heal [[Sylvia's Starlight Grove]] since it is losing its power.
-(Refer to [[Quest to Save Sylvia's Starlight Grove]])
+(Refer to [[Mission, Save Sylvia's Starlight Grove]])